JackAnchor/architecture/apache.md

 ## Apache Configuration Files
-Conceptually, .htaccess files override the main server configuration file Using .htaccess files also slows down your Apache server, so avoid if possible To work, .htaccess must be enabled in your pre-installed Apache configuration file.
+Conceptually, .htaccess file overrides the main server configuration file.
+Using this file slows-down your Apache server, so it's best to avoid if possible.
+It's often required by most CMS systems.

+To work, .htaccess must be enabled in your pre-installed Apache configuration file.
 Most functionality is "commented out" by deleting '#'.

 **Remember:** the ‘Main' server configuration can be overridden by <VirtualHost> definitions and containers